 If you have client-side sessions, you do not need to configure the load balancer for session stickiness as discussed in: Choose where to store sessions.

 A. If the load balancer simply passes all requests straight through to AM (that is, TCP load balancing is occurring), the load balancer is unable to inspect the encrypted HTTP traffic and therefore does not use the amlbcookie.
 You can mitigate this by terminating SSL at the load balancer (or before) and then either pass the request as HTTP to AM or use a new SSL connection (HTTPS) between the load balancer and AM.

 Q. Do I need different cookie names if I am using one instance of AM as an IdP and another instance as a SP?

 A. If the domain names are the same for the IdP server and the SP server, you do need different cookie names to differentiate the cookies created by AM.
 You should change the session cookie name and the amlbcookie cookie name (if you have a load balancer in use) for one of the AM servers.

 See How do I change the session cookie name for AM and Agents (All versions)? for further information.

 A. AM does not set cookie domains based on the incoming HTTP host request header (this would not even be possible if there was a reverse proxy or load balancer in front that did not preserve the header) so it sets them all.
 The browser just ignores any cookies that don't match the current domain to ensure the correct one is used.

-This property must be set to false if you use Wildfly as the AM web container with multiple cookie domains as discussed in Configuring the Cookie Domain.
+This property must be set to false if you use a pre-20.0.1 version of Wildfly as the AM web container with multiple cookie domains as discussed in Configure the cookie domain.